JCSDA/jedi-docs/docs/developer/building_and_testing/adding_a_test.rst

 As a prelude to the steps that follow, we note that the main purpose of :code:`test/mydir/MyClass.h` is to define :code:`test::MyClass` as a sub-class of :code:`oops::Test`.
 As a sub-class of :code:`oops::Test`, :code:`test::MyClass` will also be a sub-class of :code:`oops::Application`.
 That is, it will be an Application object that can be executed by :ref:`passing it to an oops::Run object <init-test>`.
 In addition to declaring and defining :code:`test::MyClass`, our file might also define a :code:`MyClassFixture` class to help with accessing the configuration file (Step 2).
 Necessary components of :code:`test/mydir/MyClass.h` include one or more functions that define the unit tests as well as a :code:`register_tests()` method within :code:`test::MyClass` that adds these tests to the master test suite.

-Since we'll be building off of :code:`oops::Test` and the eckit unit test suite, one necessary item in the header of our MyClass.h file includes:
+Since we'll be building off of :code:`oops::Test` and the eckit unit test suite, one necessary item in the header of our MyClass.h file is:

 .. code:: C++